 - Can embed statistical languages like R

 - Not easy to add extensions as they need to be certified

 - The environment is divided into apps and you can’t connect with prebuilt apps.
 Requires creating a third one if you want to blend sources.

 - Limited capabilities so you need to get creative in order to accomplish some objectives

 Sisense allows you to create ad hoc queries for different data sources using self-service analytics capabilities.
 There are two ways to connect to your data sources – using ElastiCube or Live Connect.
 ElastiCube connects to your data source and uploads the selected data to Sisense.
-Live Connect can process near real time data and run queries directly against the data source.
-It provides system-level, object-level and data level security.
+Live Connect can process near real-time data and run queries directly against the data source.
+It provides system-level, object-level, and data-level security.
 It has a simple UI and uses Machine Learning to provide insights into your data.
-Users can also connect Sisense with R server and use R functions.
+Users can also connect Sisense with the R server and use R functions.

 - Very good performance